cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The February 18th release fixes a crash when encountering newer compute capabilities such as 3.7 or 5.0.
+As 5.0 is reported by Maxwell chips, this will improve the user experience.
+This release also contains some minor fixes, for example after a CTRL-C or after expiry of the time limit the program will terminate faster.
+I also made autotune work with Keccak, even though its usefulness is kind of limited.

   The February 9th release adds performance improvements and a fix for stratum rejects in maxcoin (duplicate submitted shares).